 INNOVATION AND SOLUTIONS

-Innovation and Solutions" is a "think" space that aims to inspire dynamic thought leadership, learning, dialogue, research and innovation to tackle the challenges facing forests through working groups, study tours and encounters.
-It builds on WWF´s long-standing experience with former initiatives, such as New Generation Plantations platform (NGP) and Global Forest & Trade Network (GFTN), engaging with diverse collaborators, convenes and connect stakeholders and aims to find ways to identify, evidence, scale and promote successful solutions.
+Innovation and Solutions is a "think" space that aims to inspire dynamic thought leadership, learning, dialogue, research and innovation to tackle the challenges facing forests through working groups, study tours and encounters.
+It builds on WWF´s long-standing experience with former initiatives such as WWF´s Global Forest & Trade Network (GFTN), and also the New Generation Plantations platform (NGP), engaging with diverse collaborators, convenes and connect stakeholders and aims to find ways to identify, evidence, scale and promote successful solutions.

 Innovation and Solutions brings science, policy, business and community angles together to foster ideas and projects that improve peoples' lives, and that lead to the protection, maintenance and long-term recovery of biodiversity and ecosystems.